PSP-Archive/ARK-4/README.md

 - Compatible with `PRO Online` and `Xlink Kai`.

-- Compatible with Legacy Homebrew via `eLoader` and `Leda`, including with the classic `KXploit` format.
+- Compatible with `Legacy Homebrew` via eLoader, `¡Leda Plugin or the 1.50 Kernel Addon, including the classic KXploit naming format.

 - `OTA` updates.
 Fully updateable via the internet.